Team Alberta Beach

 Athletes selected will have the opportunity to be coached by some of Alberta's top beach volleyball coaches in a competitive high performance training environment.
 Each age class will have a head coach who will provide coaching and support in training as well as at provincials and nationals.

 The 2018 Competition group selected in June will attend a training camp in Calgary July 30 to August 3 and then compete in the Provincial Championships in Calgary August 4-5.
-The Competition Group will then travel to Nationals (location TBD) on August 12 from Calgary and practice prior to competing in nationals.
+The Competition Group will then travel to Nationals (Toronto) on August 12 from Calgary and practice prior to competing in nationals.
 Athletes will fly back to Calgary or Edmonton the evening of August 19.

 NEW FOR 2018: 20U Beach Canada Cup (Athletes born only in 1998 or 1999)